 Paper Cuts

 Paper crafting is my absolute favourite.
-However if designing is not your thing, I have so many free cut files available for you to download for free, and a few in my Etsy store.
+However, if designing is not your thing, I have so many free cut files available for you to download and a few in my Etsy store.
+Plus here is a great list of places to find free SVG files.

 What You Need For Paper Cutting